Jese310S/CA-Workbook/README.md

  # Q4
 #### Identify three data structures used in the Ruby programming language and explain the reasons for using each.

-- **Arrays**:  An array is an ordered collection of any object.
-An array uses integers as its index.
+- **Arrays**:  An array in computer science is a collection of elements.
+These elements usually include strings and integers.
+To find the index of an array you use integers.
 Uses for arrays include:
 	- A base for more advanced data structures
 	- Gathering results from a running loop
 	- Accessing Elements
 	- Searching through a collection of elements
 - **Hash**: A Hash is a dictionary-like collection of unique keys and their values.
-Also called associative arrays, they are similar to Arrays, but where an Array uses integers as its index, a Hash allows you to use any object type.
-Hashes enumerate their values in the order that the corresponding keys were inserted.
-Uses for Hashes include:
+A hash is similar to an array and allows you to map data.
 	- As a way to have named parameters in functions
 	- Easy way to represent data structures
-	- Isolate data allowing for access to a key or the value
+	- Organise Data by key and value, similar to a dictionary
 	- Mapping data, for ex. words to definitions or names to phone numbers
 - **Stacks**: A stack is similar to an array.
-It is a data structure which you can use as a collection of objects.
-The difference is you keep taking elements from the stack & processing them until the stack is empty.
-There is no indexing with Stacks.
-The data is structured by "Last-in First-out", meaning that when you remove and item from the stack, it will be the last item that was pushed into it.
-Uses for Stacks include:
+It also is used to store a collection of objects.
+The difference is that when an aboject is added to a stack it is added to the top or the bottom of the stack.
+This is called "Last in first out"  Uses for Stacks include:
 	- Convert a multi-dimensional array into a one-dimensional array
 	- Managing instruction sequences
 	- Parsing expressions